xinwei-dl/Covid-19_dataset/README.md

 **6. geographic**
 This dataset contains the geographic location and adjacency relation between each county.
 The raw data is from GMAD https://gadm.org/download_country.html
 It is processed with ArcGIS, using which to extracted the latitude and longitude of each county, and to calculated the adjacency relation between each other.
+In this file, there are two csv discrive the neighbor relationship, one shows what neighboring counties each county has, the other is a adjacent matrix.